Rick Griffith

-Ricardo "Rick" Griffith (born 1969) is a British graphic designer and master letterpress printmaker of West Indian descent.
+Ricardo "Rick" Griffith (born 1969) is a British graphic designer and letterpress printmaker of West Indian descent.
 One of Griffith's best-known contributions to letterpress printmaking is annotation, and his most famed work is the poster “Introductory Ethic for Designers.”
-Griffith was PRINT Magazine's first Artist-in-Residence.
+Griffith was Print magazine's first artist-in-residence.
 He owns and operates MATTER, a design studio, typography laboratory, and design bookstore, which was the first Black-owned bookstore in Colorado.
 Griffith founded the Black Astronaut Research Project (BLARP.org).
 As a designer, art director, master letterpress printmaker, writer, curator, educator, lecturer, and activist, Griffith works to create and disseminate graphics geared towards dismantling white supremacy and racism in the interest of reparative justice.

-He is headquartered in Denver, Colorado, USA, where he was the City Commissioner for Public Art and Culture.
+He lives in Denver, Colorado, USA, where he was the City Commissioner for Public Art and Culture.

 Biography

 Griffith was born the UK, raised in Southeast London, and educated at Colfe’s College, Sidcup, United Kingdom.
 He immigrated to the United States in the late 1980s, and attended West Springfield High School, Fairfax County, VA.

 Immersed in the Washington, DC, punk rock scene, Griffith worked in a record store.
 There, he first encountered Sound-on-Sound, by the group Bill Nelson's Red Noise.
 Inspired by the font used on their album cover, Griffith found his way into graphic design.
 A freelance career on Madison Avenue funded his first practice, RGD (Rick Griffith Design).
 With his partner, Debra Johnson, Griffith founded MATTER in Denver, Colorado, which, over the last two decades, has grown into a design consultancy, print shop, workshop and Denver's only black-owned retail bookstore.